Family food & travel

 National tourism boards and local government portals publish current visa rules, health notices, and transport schedules for each country.
 Family travel guides add logistics and meal context for parents but do not replace those official government sources.

-Before you book, check the Tourism Authority of Thailand and Vietnam’s official travel site — and the Da Nang city portal if you are staying there.
+Before you book, use the official Thailand, Vietnam, and Da Nang links in Official planning references above.
 We re-check before every trip; you should too.

 Some pages may include affiliate links.
 They never change our editorial judgment.
 Read our affiliate disclosure.